-Elliptical trainers are a great tool to build up your cardiovascular health, burn calories in a safe way.
-An elliptical can build muscle in the lower body but also provide a light workout for the upper body, integrating the whole body.
-It’s a safe way to get into shape for almost everyone.
+Elliptical trainers have many benefits relating to cardiovascular health and burning calories in a safe, low impact way.
+An elliptical can build muscle in the lower body but also provide a light workout for the upper body.
+It’s a safe and easy way to get into shape for almost everyone.

 Working out on an elliptical machine is a great way to improve your cardiovascular health.
 It’s one of the most important things you can do for your health and fitness.

-An elliptical machine makes you use many muscles in your body.
-All those muscles moving need blood with oxygen.
-To get enough oxygen and other things to those muscles, your body needs to breathe more and pump more blood around.
+An elliptical trainer allows you to use many muscles all over your body.
+All those muscles moving need blood with oxygen to keep working.
+To get enough oxygen and nutrients to those muscles, you have to breathe more and your heart has to pump more than when resting.
+Because you are using more muscle mass than on a treadmill, you have the potential to get a better training impulse.

 Burning more calories can help you lose weight and lower your body fat percentage.
 How much you burn depends on your weight and intensity but a 185 lbs. person working out at an average intensity burns about 400 calories in 30 minutes on an elliptical.